 Two chairs set up opposite of eachother

 A single chair with your legs on the ground

 Any other level surface opposite of another level surface (look around, you have options!)

 To perform a dip, place your hands on the supporting structure, and lower your body down until your elbows are at a 90 degree angle.
 Once you’ve reached the bottom of your dip, full extend your arms again to complete your reps.

 Critical Bench’s Brian Klepacki goes over the different ways you can do dips at home including the easier single chair variation.

-Pullups will be slightly harder to accomplish at home.
+Pullups will be slightly harder to accomplish at home and work your biceps & triceps (although whether exercising biceps and triceps on the same day is a good idea is still debatable) and pretty much all of your upper body.
 To get started you need a bar or ledge that will support your weight, that you can grip.
 If you don’t have a pullup bar at home, you can always head to a park and use the monkey bars.